feliperussi/bridging-the-gap-in-health-literacy/README.md

 This folder contains resources and scripts for testing the performance of Large Language Models (LLMs) like GPT-4 and GPT-3.5 in generating plain language summaries (PLS).
 It includes ground truth texts, generated texts, and notebooks for evaluating the generated texts using BERTScore and other metrics.

+### Disclaimer

+Some code, functions, or texts were generated with the assistance of AI, including the README files, for better organization and readability.
+However, all content has been reviewed and modified properly by humans.